 In this sub section, the following options enable you to execute the job immediately:

-- Import Now: If you select this option, job execution is started immediately.
+- Import data that were modified since the last sync date and time: If you select this option, job execution is started immediately.
 In the first execution, all the data from 1970 till date is executed.
 For subsequent imports, the last import date is considered to be the start date and current date is considered to be the end date.

-- Import From Date: If you select this option, the job is executed and data updated during the specified dates in Salesforce, is added to Gainsight.
+- Import data that were modified within a specific date range: If you select this option, the job is executed and data updated during the specified dates in Salesforce, is added to Gainsight.
 You can select date range in this option to import new and modified Salesforce records in the specified date range.

 Click IMPORT to start the data import process.